About time, right?

 * * *.

 When Jakome inhabited the throne, the cat lolloped at his side on a miniature couch.
 He wore silk collars edged with pearls and sucked on catmint-laced paté.
-As it went for the king, his food was sampled by an individual selected at random from the convened officials, a prudent move, and a sign of the esteem in which he was held.
+As it went for the king, his food was sampled by an individual selected at random from convened officials, a prudent move, and a sign of the esteem in which he was held.
 He was addressed Monsieur.
-The usage, first applied to him by a French diplomat, had been enthusiastically adopted, and was in wide use, accompanied by a smirk.
+The usage, first applied to him by a French diplomat, was in wide use, accompanied by a smirk.

-Draped over his shoulder on grand occasions was the crimson and green sash of The King’s Archers, the cadre of household guards which in earlier centuries had performed a vital protective service, but which, after the introduction of firearms, became primarily ornamental.
-Garbed in the uniform of feathered cap, scalloped bolero, jaunty capelet, striped girdle, and cuffed boots, the cat cut a remarkable figure.
+Draped over his shoulder on grand occasions was the blue and gold sash of The King’s Archers, the cadre of household guards which in earlier centuries had performed a vital protective service, but which, after the introduction of firearms, became primarily ornamental.
+(He’d begged to be an Archer.
+Robin Hood had been one of his childhood heroes.)
+Garbed in the uniform of feathered cap, gold-braided tunic, jaunty capelet, and spit-shine boots, the cat cut a remarkable figure.

 Chapter six continued

-SADLY, the boots pinched.
+THE BOOTS PINCHED.
 Shod, he could not saunter.
 He hobbled.
 Or shambled.
-But he looked so handsome in them that he ordered a dozen pairs in a range of colors and wore them often.
 He could stand in them, or he could prance a few paces.
-When, sporting the full regalia, he arrived with the king at a banquet or assembly and had to traverse long galleries acknowledging crowds of well-wishers, he was carried on a litter, like an eastern vizier, through the throng.
-It suited him.
+(He ditched the standard-issue item in favor of the soft-soled suede we see above during taxing drills of his regiment.)
+When, sporting the regulation footwear, he arrived with the king at a banquet or assembly and had to traverse long galleries acknowledging crowds of well-wishers, he was carried on a litter, like an eastern vizier, through the throng.
 Lounging at shoulder level on a tufted divan, alternately, seated in a miniature replica of the king’s grand carriage, he was able to wink at a pal or spit straight into the eye of an enemy.

 Captain of the Household Guard.